ippas/imdik-zekanowski-gts/slurm_singularity_joint_genotyping.md

 sbatch cromwell-sbatch.slurm
 ```
 *note: first run of each container will require singularity to build a container from scratch and this takes a surprising amount of time*

+## The workflow above is suitable for a limited amount od samples.
+For more samples we are going to run GenomicDB